How to install Magento with Apache on Ubuntu 24.04

 Download Magento files

-Now it’s time to get the Magento files onto your server and install Composer, a tool needed to manage Magento’s code.
+Now it’s time to get the Magento files onto your server.
+You’ll also need to install Composer, a tool that helps manage Magento’s code.
+These steps prepare your system for the Magento installation.

 Run the command below to install these packages and start installing Magento.